its-webhosting/pantheon-support-tools/README.md

 ## get_pantheon_domains

-Creates a CSV file containing information about all plugins and themes installed for WordPress websites' Live and Dev environments in a pantheon orginization (workspace).
-This is useful for finding which sites are running versions of a plugin/theme that have a particular security vulnerability.
+Creates a text file listing all the custom domains attached to the Live environment of Pantheon sites on paid plans in our Pantheon organization.
+It skips domains connected to other environments, and skips sites that have Live environments but are on the Sandbox plan.

 The script will create a scratch (working) directory each time it is run.
 The directory will be under `./tmp`, if it exists, otherwise it will be under `/tmp`.
 The scratch directory is deleted if the script finishes successfully, but is kept for debugging if the script exits with an error.